sigdev2/lazy_py/README.rst

 This Python module realize part of lazy calculations in functional programing paradigm, based on iterators.

-Main part of module is class IteratorEx
+Main part of module is class Iterator
 ______________________________

 Relised base commands to work with list of items: